 Innovations always begins with the visionaries disguised as hippies and garage tinkerers, pursuing a seemingly outlandish idea.
 Then the experiment continues with a few brave souls who are willing to give it a try and share the experience with their neighbors.
 In my house, we are Call in' on solar, with our newly installed solar panels on our workshop roof.
 When the sun shines, we smile broadly knowing that our meter is spinning backwards as our mini power company hums away.

 We were at the recent community meeting discussion on wind power in our state and someone sarcastically said, "What do they expect us to do, put solar panels on our roof and drive electric cars?"
 What a great idea.
-That is exactly what we should do.

 Americans used to be the "can do" people who led the world in innovation, not a nation of arguers.
 I want to see that spirit come back.
 I think it is still there beneath all the noise.
 We have a lot of work to do together as a community and as a nation.